Learn

 At the NCAA Division I level, college coaches can offer athletic scholarships to student-athletes.
 Depending on your sport, you may be eligible to receive a full or partial scholarship.
 To learn more about Division I Athletic Scholarships, look up your sport here.

 Keep in mind that Ivy League schools do not offer athletic aid.
-Ivy Leagues can only provide academic scholarships, merit-based scholarships, and financial aid.
+Ivy Leagues can only provide academic scholarships, merit-based scholarships, and need-based financial aid.
 To learn more about how to pay for college without athletic scholarships, you can review here the alternative forms of financial aid and determine if you’re eligible for each.

 What Can I Expect as a Division I Student-Athlete?